chinwut/jenkins/README.md

 run a container using this image and map data directory from the container to the host e.g inthe example below /var/jenkins_home from the container is mapped to jenkins/ directory from the current path on the host.
 Jenkins 8080 port is also exposed to the host as 49001.

+### In the terminal window, we'll use the cat command to display the password:

+    sudo cat /var/lib/jenkins/secrets/initialAdminPassword